Meroux-Moval

 Meroux-Moval ([meʁu mɔval], pronounced as Méroux-Moval) is a commune in the Territoire de Belfort department in Bourgogne-Franche-Comté in northeastern France.
 It was established on 1 January 2019 from the merging of both Meroux and Moval.
 Belfort – Montbéliard TGV station is situated in the commune.

+History

+On July 15, 1972, the neighboring communes of Meroux and Moval merged, forming an association that allowed for the possibility of separation at a later date.
+This separation took place on January 1, 1997, restoring the two communes as independent entities.

+On January 1, 2019, Meroux and Moval returned to their 1972 boundaries following a prefectural decree issued on December 21, 2018.